craftcms/cms/docs/plugins/element-actions.md

 * As a custom trigger in the toolbar
 * As an option tucked inside the menu at the end of the toolbar

 The choice is up to the Element Action class.
-If [getTriggerHtml()](https://docs.craftcms.com/api/v2/elementactions/IElementAction.html#getTriggerHtml-detail) returns anything, then whatever it returns will show up the toolbar; otherwise a new option will be added to the menu for you, labeled with whatever [getName()](https://docs.craftcms.com/api/v2/etc/components/IComponentType.html#getName-detail) returns.
+If <api:Craft\getTriggerHtml()> returns anything, then whatever it returns will show up the toolbar; otherwise a new option will be added to the menu for you, labeled with whatever <api:Craft\getName()> returns.

 ## Example 1: Custom Trigger